[LogoShip]

 Generator Introduction and Features

-Two output channels are supported.
+Normal stereo/mono mode is the default, which uses the two output channels available on all modern sound cards.
 These may be used together for stereo, or independently.
-Buttons allow the two outputs to be quickly swapped, or to force one output to sound alone ( Solo), or to send one channel to both outputs ( Dual).
+Buttons allow the two outputs to be quickly swapped, or to force one output alone (Solo), or to send one channel to both outputs (Dual).
+The default Generator setup has only the Left channel active, which produces the identical signal from both Left and Right outputs without use of the Dual button.

 Waveforms, resolution 0.0001 Hz, 0.05 degrees: